discordjs/guide/guide/popular-topics/webhooks.md

 ### Creating webhooks through server settings

-You can create webhooks directly through the discord client.
+You can create webhooks directly through the Discord client.
 Go to Server Settings, and you will see an `Integrations` tab.

 ![Integrations tab](~@/images/creating-webhooks-1.png)